UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 #### Legacy - LogStash and on premise ElasticSearch

 An on premise LogStash instance is responsible for ingesting and mutating logs from Azure Event Hub into on premise ElasticSearch.
-This pattern is considered legacy and should no longer be adopted.
+This pattern is considered legacy and should only continue to be adopted whilst Elastic Cloud is not yet available.

 ### On premise services